lllyasviel/ControlNet/README.md

 For this mode, we recommend to use 50 steps and guidance scale between 3 and 5.

-Besides, if you write a script to generate image captions from the "guess mode" images, and then use the generated captions as prompts to diffuse again, you will get a STOA pipeline for fully automatic conditional image generating.
+Besides, if you write a script to generate image captions from the "guess mode" images, and then use the generated captions as prompts to diffuse again, you will get a SOTA pipeline for fully automatic conditional image generating.

 ![p](github_page/uc2.png)